AltBeacon/android-beacon-library/README.md

 These are useful for building mobile apps that can "see" the iBeacons, and approximate how far they are away, up to a hundred feet or so.
 Apple came up with the technology as part of iOS7, which natively contains APIs to interact with them.
-For testing purposes, an iBeacon can be made out of an any iOS7 device that supports Low Energy Bluetooth using Apple's AirLocate sample code available [here](https://developer.apple.com/downloads/index.action?name=WWDC%202013#) An iBeacon can also be made out of a cheap Bluetooth LE dongle and a Linux vitual machine.
-Here is a VirtualBox image that works as an iBecaon if you have a BLE dongle.  https://s3.amazonaws.com/s3.messageradius.com/Public/VirtualiBeacon.ova (just login with username/password then run the ./start script).

 ## What does this library do?

 It allows Android devices to use iBeacons much like iOS devices do.
 An app can request to get notifications when one or more iBeacons appear or disappear.
 An app can also request to get a ranging update from one or more iBeacons at a frequency of 1Hz.

+## How do I get an iBeacon?

+Radius Networks sells [active iBeacons](http://www.radiusnetworks.com/ibeacon.html) suitable for deployment.
+For testing purposes, an iBeacon can be made out of an any iOS7 device that supports Low Energy Bluetooth using
+Apple's AirLocate sample code available [here](https://developer.apple.com/downloads/index.action?name=WWDC%202013#)  Unfortunately, it is not possible to make an iBeacon out of an Android device, because the Android Bluetooth LE APIs do not support the peripheral mode needed  to send advertisement packets like in iBeacon.
+Fortunately, Radius
+Networks provides a free Linux virtual machine that when paired with a cheap Bluetooth LE dongle, acts as an iBeacon.
+The VirtualBox image is available [here](https://s3.amazonaws.com/s3.messageradius.com/Public/VirtualiBeacon.ova). (just login with username/password then run the ./start script).

 ## Supported Platforms